Research

 Presentation | DOI | PDF

 Mueller et al. 2021.
 Limited Control Over the Body as Intriguing Play Design Resource.
-CHI 2021.
+ACM CHI 2021.

 Limited Control Over the Body (ACM CHI '21)